Efficient Computation of Sequence Mappability: Preliminaries

-\paragraph{Compact trie.} A compact trie $\mathcal{T}$ of a collection of strings $C$ is obtained from the trie of $C$ by removing all non-branching nodes, excluding the root and the leaves.
-The nodes of the trie which become nodes of $\mathcal{T}$ are called {\em explicit} nodes, while the other nodes are called {\em implicit}.
-Each edge of $\mathcal{T}$ can be viewed as an upward maximal path of implicit nodes starting with an explicit node.
-The string label of an edge is a substring of one of the strings in $C$; the label of an edge is its first letter.
-Each node of the trie can be represented in $\mathcal{T}$ by the edge it belongs to and an index within the corresponding path.
-We let $\Label(v)$ denote the \textit{path-label} of a node $v$, i.e., the concatenation of the edge labels along the path from the root to $v$.
-Additionally, $\mathcal{D}(v)= |\Label(v)|$ is the \textit{string-depth} of node $v$.
+\paragraph{Compact trie.} A \emph{trie} of a collection of strings $C$ is a labeled tree that contains a node for every distinct prefix of a string in $C$; the root node is $\varepsilon$; the set of \emph{terminal} nodes is $C$; and edges are of the form $u\stackrel{c}{\to}uc$, where $u$ and $uc$ are nodes and $c\in\Sigma$.
+A compact trie $\mathbf{T}$ of a collection of strings $C$ is obtained from the trie of $C$ by dissolving all non-branching nodes, excluding the root and the terminals.
+The nodes of the trie which become nodes of $\mathbf{T}$ are called \emph{explicit} nodes, while the other nodes are called \emph{implicit}.
+Each edge of $\mathbf{T}$ can be viewed as an upward maximal path of implicit nodes starting with an explicit node.
+The string label of an edge is a substring of one of the strings in $C$; the label of an edge is the first letter of the edge's string label.
+Each node of the trie can be represented in $\mathbf{T}$ by the edge it belongs to and an index within the corresponding path.
+We let $\Label(v)$ denote the \emph{path-label} of a node $v$, i.e., the concatenation of the string labels of the edges along the path from the root to $v$.
+Additionally, $\mathbf{D}(v)= |\Label(v)|$ is the \emph{string-depth} of node~$v$.

-\paragraph{Suffix tree.} The suffix tree $\mathcal{T}(T)$ of a string $T$ is a compact trie representing all suffixes of $T$.
-A node $v$ is a \textit{terminal} node if its path-label is a suffix of $T$, that is, $\Label(v) = T_i$ for some $1 \leq i \leq n$; here $v$ is also labeled with index $i$.
-Each substring of $T$ is uniquely represented by either an explicit or an implicit node of $\mathcal{T}(T)$.
-The \textit{suffix link} of a node $v$ with path-label $\Label(v)= \alpha Y$ is a pointer to the node with path-label $Y$, where $\alpha \in \Sigma$ is a single letter and $Y$ is a string.
-The suffix link of $v$ exists if $v$ is a non-root explicit node of $\mathcal{T}(T)$.

-The suffix tree of a string of length $n$ over an integer alphabet (together with the suffix links) can be computed in time and space $\Oh(n)$~\cite{DBLP:conf/focs/Farach97}.
-In standard suffix tree implementations, we assume that each node of the suffix tree is able to access its parent.
-For non-constant alphabets, in order to access the children of an explicit node by the first letter of their edge label, perfect hashing~\cite{DBLP:journals/jacm/FredmanKS84} can be used.
-Once $\mathcal{T}(T)$ is constructed, it can be traversed in a depth-first manner to compute $\mathcal{D}(v)$ for each node $v$.
+\paragraph{Suffix tree.} The suffix tree of a string $T$ is the compact trie representing all suffixes of~$T$.
+The suffix tree of a string $T$ of length $n$ over an integer alphabet can be constructed in $\Oh(n)$ time~\cite{DBLP:conf/focs/Farach97} and, after an $\Oh(n)$-time preprocessing~\cite{DBLP:conf/latin/BenderF02}, it can be used to answer $\lce(r,s)$ queries in $\Oh(1)$ time.